 Scheduling employees is always one of the challenges of operating a successful grocery store.
 Management has to ensure there is enough coverage to meet customer needs and greater demands for cleaning and sanitization.
 On the other hand, paying more employees than necessary is never a good business practice from a financial perspective.

 Under normal circumstances, most grocers quickly pin down when traffic is highest and lowest, and the approximate buying habits of their customer base.
-The emergence of COVID-19 has upended customer habits significantly, from when they come into the store to the amount they spend.
+There has been an upended in customer habits significantly, from when they come into the store to the amount they spend.
 For example, even though foot traffic in stores is down, shoppers are spending 15% to 20% more on groceries.

 Foot traffic counters provide information that allows management to make the most efficient staffing decisions under new and changing circumstances, with much greater accuracy than relying on general observations.